ytushar24/paper-devops-task/README.md

 - Run the Ansible playbook remotely to build and deploy the Docker image

 > `ansible_python_interpreter` is set to `/usr/local/bin/python3.8`

+Note- We are running this ansible playbook on Github action runner, There were some version compatibility issues so use the defined versions only

 ### Required GitHub Secrets